kukrik/qcubed-fileupload/README.md

 | UploadExists (increment or overwrite) | - | increment |

-If you have not previously installed QCubed Bootstrap and twitter bootstrap, run the following actions on the command line of your main installation directory by Composer:
+If you have not previously installed QCubed-4 Bootstrap and twitter bootstrap, run the following actions on the command line of your main installation directory by Composer:

 ```
     composer require twbs/bootstrap v3.3.7